 Release Notes: JASocket now has configurable timeouts and keepalives.
 A simple console is also included.

-If you are a registered user of Coverity's self-build server and have the cov-build tools installed locally, coverity-submit automates the process of running the tools and submitting the results with an analysis request to Coverity.
-It can be configured to store build passwords, local build commands, and other required information for multiple projects so you don't have to remember it; just call the tool and let it manage the details.
+coverity-submit submits scan requests to the Coverity demo server.
+If you are a registered user of Coverity's self-build server and have the cov-build tools installed locally, this script automates the process of running the tools and submitting the results with an analysis request to Coverity.
+It can be configured to store build passwords, local build commands, and other required information for multiple projects so you don't have to remember it - just call the tool and let it manage the details.

 Release Notes: Minor documentation updates.